 Vulnerability factors - Several studies have revealed that women in the 18-24 age group, who were from the Backward Castes, the Scheduled Castes (SC) and the Scheduled Tribes (ST) were at high-risk for trafficking, but children below 18 years are also acutely vulnerable to being trafficked.
-Although poverty is one of the important factors, studies also reveal how gender-based mistreatment including denial or curtailment of formal educational opportunities, many girl children in the family, child marriage, and desertion/ abandonment by husband served as proximal events related to trafficking.
+Although poverty is one of the important factors, studies also reveal how gender-based mistreatment including denial or curtailment of formal educational opportunities, many girl children in the family, child marriage, and desertion/abandonment by husband served as proximal events related to trafficking.
+Rural Telangana (especially Khammam and Adilabad districts) and Rayalseema in AP, with large SC ST populations also are most vulnerable.

 There exists a wide range of cultural groups who practice illegal sex trade.
 The men from these groups usually live off their daughters/sisters income and even arrange customers for their own daughters and sisters.
 The Lambada community of AP is one such group referred to as Sugalis in Rayalseema region.
-The Matama community in Rayalseema, and the Basavi in AP practice prostitution as a way of life.
+The Matama community in Rayalseema, the Joginis in Telangana, and the Basavi in AP practice prostitution as a way of life.